David Holt (politician): Second term

+Holt's second term began in May 2022.
+The next month, Holt broke ground on the city's first Bus Rapid Transit line, a 9.5 mile, $28.9 million transit project.
 In July 2022, the Oklahoma City Council recreated a Human Rights Commission, which it had lacked since 1996.
 Adoption resulted from a task force Holt created in the summer of 2020.
 The new Human Rights Commission passed 5–4, with Holt casting one of the five affirmative votes.